ydydsnyd/mono/packages/replicache/README.md

 Walk through [the integration guide](https://trunk.doc.replicache.dev/byob/intro) and make sure things still work.

-## Check for API Changes

-We need to be very careful about public API changes as we then have to maintain them.

-Check whether there are any public API changes by diffing `out/replicache.d.ts` between the previous released version and the new candidate.
-Make sure all new API has been discussed and agreed to by the team.

-## Land the Release

-Send out the release branch as a PR like normal and land it.

 ## Tag the Release

+We tag the release _on the branch_.
+This is important because we only want to tag the code we just tested above, not any other code that may have landed on main in the meantime.

 ```
-git checkout main
-git pull
+cd <mono-root>
-# Make sure you're at the commit that bumps the version
+# Make sure you're still on the release branch
-export NEW_TAG="replicache/v$NEW_VERSION"
-git tag $NEW_TAG
+git tag replicache/v$NEW_VERSION
-git push origin $NEW_TAG
+git push origin --tags
 ```

 ## Update the peer libraries for compat with the new Replicache

-The following have peerDependencies that should to be updated to the new Replicache version:
+If the major version changed, then update the following packages that have peerDependencies on Replicache:

 - `replicache-nextjs`
 - `rails`